ooshimakenji/APIS/README.md

 - `PHOTO_ACCESS_KEY`
 - `WEATHER_ACCESS_KEY`

+The weather endpoint is configured to return temperatures in **Celsius**.

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜